edgedb/edgedb/docs/reference/protocol/index.rst

 Binary protocol
 ===============

-EdgeDB uses a message-based binary protocol for communication between clients and servers.
+|Gel| uses a message-based binary protocol for communication between
+clients and servers.
 The protocol is supported over TCP/IP.